 With so much beauty spanning the length of the Silk Road region, it is unfortunately home to the highest concentration of orphans, people in poverty, human trafficking, slavery and persecution.
 It is home to 95% of all peoples who have zero or limited access to the Gospel.
 We call them the Gospel-Deprived.

-The Gospel Deprived live in the most challenging countries and communities on earth, which requires missionaries to take on a Presence of Legitimacy to engage them long-term.
-It is truly the final frontier in missions and while these challenges are very real, there is a far greater reality that trumps these problems.
+The Gospel Deprived live in some of the most challenging countries and communities on earth, which requires missionaries to take on a Presence of Legitimacy to engage them long-term.
+It is truly the final frontier in missions.
+While these challenges are very real, there is a far greater reality that trumps these problems.

-The fastest growing churches in the world are located within the Silk Road region.
-Jesus followers in China, Iran, Ethiopia, and other Silk Road countries are beginning to send their own people as missionaries to the Gospel-Deprived.
+The fastest growing churches in the world are located in Asia and Africa.
+Jesus followers in China, Iran, Ethiopia, and other Asian and African countries are beginning to send their own people as missionaries to the Gospel-Deprived.
 This is exciting news and we are, in part, involved with partnering with churches in these countries to see their people become more involved in fulfilling the Great Commission.

 Will you be part of the solution?
 Will you be involved in helping make the term Gospel-Deprived a term in our history books rather than a current reality for 2.1 billion people?